python-microservices/pyms/docs/examples.md

 ## Example 2: Initialize SQLAlchemy

-The next example show how to innit a lib like [Flask SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/)
+The next example shows us how to innit a lib like [Flask SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/)

 config.yml: